enonic/app-sumome/readme.md

 ## Building and deploying

 Build this app with gradle.
 In the terminal, from the root of the project, enter `./gradlew build`.
 On Windows, just enter `gradlew build` in the command line from the project root.
-Next, move the JAR file from build/libs to your `$XP_HOME/deploy directory`.
+Next, move the JAR file from build/libs to your `$XP_HOME/deploy` directory.
 The SumoMe app will now be available to add to your websites through the Content Manager app.

 ## How to use this app

 * Visit the [SumoMe website](https://sumome.com) and create a site profile.
-Note the long ID for your website.
+* Note the long **ID** for your SumoMe account.
-* Next, add this app to your XP site.
-Edit the *site content* and add the SumoMe App with the "Applications" dropdown selector.
+* Add this app to your XP site.
+* Edit the *site content* and add the SumoMe App with the "Applications" dropdown selector.
 * Add the SumoMe ID to the app configuration.

 That's all you need.
 The html source code will now get the SumoMe script added to it's head.